 If you just want to make a single or return journey to a particular destination in Europe, start with this page on the excellent website of The Man in Seat 61.

-National Express runs services to mainland Europe through Eurolines.
-As long as you have plenty of time, and aren’t too worried about travelling in comfort, this offers a cheap possiblity.
+National Express runs services to mainland Europe as well as within the UK.
+As long as you have plenty of time, and aren’t too worried about travelling in comfort, this offers a cheap possibility.

 Air travel can offer some quite cheap options, both in Europe and further afield.
 STA Travel offers cheap flights for short and long-haul destinations, with some student/youth fares.
 You can also try flight comparison websites such as Skyscanner, momondo or kayak.
 Always make sure you know exactly what you get for each ticket.